 You can minimize exposure to lead when renovating, repairing, or painting by hiring an EPA- or statecertified renovator who is trained in the use of lead-safe work practices.
-If you are a do-it-yourselfer, learn how to use lead-safe work practices in your home.
+If you are a do-it-yourselfer, learn how to use lead-safe

+- work practices in your home.

 To remove lead hazards permanently, you should hire a certified lead abatement contractor.
 Abatement (or permanent hazard elimination) methods include removing, sealing, or enclosing lead-based paint with special materials.
+Just painting over the hazard with regular - abatement contractor.
+Abatement (or permanent hazard eliminati methods include removing, sealing, or enclosing lead-based paint with special materials.
 Just painting over the hazard with regular paint is not permanent control.